INSHAPE NEWS MIND MATTERS: Coping With Depression

 Debbie Hopper – Registered Occupational Therapist:

 Primary school aged children often come home reporting difficulty in class or disagreements in the playground.
 But as parents we need to be aware of some signs that their feelings are heading downhill.
-Having the “blues” or sadness is not classed as “clinical depression”.
+Having the “blues” or sadness is not “clinical depression”.
 Having the “blues” is a temporary feeling of being down, whereas “depression” involves feeling down or irritable and stops a person from enjoying or taking part in activities they enjoy doing.
 They may also not sleep well, they may feel worthless, have a decreased appetite and find concentration difficult.
-Even children of this young age may have thoughts of suicide which need to be taken seriously (Beyondblue.org.au).
+Even children of this young age may have thoughts of suicide which need serious consideration (Beyondblue.org.au).

 How Can We Help Our Child Overcome Depression?

-So how can we support, encourage and reduce risk factors for children being depressed?
+How can you support, encourage and reduce risk factors for a child who is depressed?

 Take the time to listen, have a special time or a date with one child at a time.
-Be interested in their interests.
+Show interest in what they do.
 Learn about Minecraft, their favourite book, talk about who their friends are, have down time where you can just “hang out”.

 2. Encourage supportive relationships with others outside of your family.

 Mixing with others of different generations can help build a support network and help your child be resilient.
 Encourage interaction with grandparents and aunts/ uncles if possible.
-If not, encourage friendships with adults of different ages who might also be involved in sporting clubs, church groups or wherever you hang out.
-Inter-generational involvement has been shown to increase resilience.
+If not, encourage friendships with adults of different ages.
+Friendships will people in sporting clubs, church groups or wherever you hang out.
+Inter-generational involvement increases resilience.

 Children may not like rules, but rules, consequences and routines all help a child to feel safe.
 The trick is that when you establish these, they need to be consistent.
-Have small chores that children are responsible for doing from a young age, and expect them to be done.
+Give children chores so they are responsible for doing activities from a young age.
 For routines, reduce the amount of screen time and encourage active play.
-Children also need to have unstructured down time to learn to be “bored” and create their own games and have time just to chill.
+Children need unstructured down time so they become “bored” and create games.
+They need time to chill.

 Go for short walks a few times a week to help you both reduce tension and stress.
-This is also a great time just to chat.
+Also, this is a great time just to chat.
 Younger children love to walk next to you, hold your hand and tell you what’s happening.

 Having a regular bedtime at a reasonable time is really important for good sleep.
-No screens for 2 hours before bed can also improve getting to sleep and having a better nights sleep.
+Plus, have a No Screens For 2 Hours Before Bed policy as it can also improve getting to sleep and having a better nights sleep.

 Helping your child to label how you feel is really important in teaching them how they feel.
-Using a feelings chart such as Deb Hopper’s Just Right Kids Technique can help children know how they feel.
+For example, using a feelings chart such as Deb Hopper’s Just Right Kids Technique can help children know how they feel.
 Download a copy of this chart here.

 There are many ways to support and reduce the signs of depression in young children.
 Choose one way that you can help above and do something small to future proof your child today.